 In this article, we’ll discuss some symptoms you should never ignore if you are involved in an accident with another automobile or a tractor-trailer truck.

-Stomach pain may not sound like a typical symptom from a car wreck, but it shouldn’t be ignored.
+Stomach or abdominal pain may not sound like a typical symptom from a car wreck, but it shouldn’t be ignored.
 Pain in the stomach or abdomen can be a sign of internal bleeding or injury.
 It’s especially important to seek immediate medical attention if your stomach pain is accompanied by dizziness and/or large bruises.

 The head and neck can snap forward and backward dramatically in a motor vehicle crash.
 Even at low speeds, classic cases of whiplash injury can result.
 Sometimes, the pain is not felt until some days after the original collision.
 Proper diagnosis of the cause of the pain can require appropriate technological techniques, such as MRI scans and CT scans.